Victorian Black Lives Matter protester tests positive for coronavirus

 The Australian Medical Association (AMA) earlier this week urged the thousands who attended rallies in cities and towns around the nation – in a show of solidarity for the US Black Lives Matter movement and to call for an end to Aboriginal deaths in custody – to voluntarily self-isolate for the next fortnight.

-"We need to be very clear – we are still very much in the early phase of dealing with COVID-19," AMA President Tony Bartone told reporters on Monday, saying the protests took place "in defiance of the public health warnings" and put the community at risk.
+"We need to be very clear – we are still very much in the early phase of dealing with Covid-19," AMA President Tony Bartone told reporters on Monday, saying the protests took place "in defiance of the public health warnings" and put the community at risk.

 Dr Bartone said as a health professional, he was "extremely worried" about the images he saw of the protests in cities and towns around the nation, because Australians had made huge sacrifices to try to contain the virus.